jieter/leaflet.layerscontrol-minimap/README.md

  - `topPadding`: number of pixels padding to the top of the map.
 Defaults to `10`.
  - `bottomPadding`: number of pixels padding at the bottom of the map.
 Defaults to `40`.
  - `overlayBackgroundLayer` a (tile)layer which is added to the minimap of each overlay as a background.
 If set to false, no background layer wil be used for overlays.
-Defaults to [GeoIQ Acetate basemap](http://leaflet-extras.github.io/leaflet-providers/preview/#filter=Acetate.basemap)
+Defaults to [Hydda Base](http://leaflet-extras.github.io/leaflet-providers/preview/#filter=Hydda.Base)

 ### Extra methods